phy1um/coding.tommarks.xyz/src/index.md

 ::: section
 ## website

-This website is hand written Makrdown run through a simple static site generator script.
+This website is hand written Markdown run through a simple static site generator script.
 I wrote [a blog post about building it](blog-hello-world.html) if you want to see behind the curtain.
 I like simple sites with minimal JS that focus on text rather than being